Beanzilla/oreveins/README.md

 This mod uses textures from other mods/games with an overlay on top of them.

+The textures/oreveins_overlay.png image is MIT however most of the mods/games this mod by default can interface/use provide a different license.

 ![screenshot](screenshot.png)

 ## What's in the box